vips11/CS348Proj/README.md

 NOTE: The production database is loaded the same way.
 We just added additional queries for the new tables.

 ## Running the application
-The application is written in React.
+The frontend is written in React.
 The commands to run the program are given below: <br><br>
 ` cd frontend && npm install
   npm start ` <br> <br>
 The first line is to get to the directory with the code for the application. <br>
 The second line is to run the application.

 The backend is written in python.
-To run the backend cd into the Backend directory and execute "python3 api.py".
+To run the backend cd into the Backend directory and run the following: pip3 install flask pip3 install flask_restful pip3 install flask_cors python3 api.py

 ## Features
 <ol>